Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Method

 \section{Method}

+In this section, we formulate the learning problem for a data-driven preconditioner and derive an efficient loss function.
+Then, we introduce a problem-tailored GNN architecture, and demonstrate how to extend the framework to yield flexible sparsity patterns and analyze its complexity.

-\paragraph{Learning problem} Our goal is to learn a mapping $f_{\theta}: S_n^{++} \to S_n^{++}$ that takes a spd matrix $A$ and predicts a suitable preconditioner $P$ which improves the spectral properties of the system -- and therefore also the convergence behavior of the conjugate gradient method.
+\paragraph{Learning problem} Our final goal is to learn a mapping $f_{\vtheta}: S_n^{++} \to S_n^{++}$ that takes an spd matrix $\mA$ and predicts a suitable preconditioner $\mP$ that improves the spectral properties of the system -- and therefore also the convergence behavior of the conjugate gradient method.

-In order to ensure convergence, the output of the learned mapping further needs to be spd and is in practice often required to be sparse due to resource constraints.
-In order to ensure these properties of the output, we restrict the mapping to lower triangular matrices with strictly positive elements on the diagonal denoted as $\Lambda_{\theta}(\cdot)$.
+In order to ensure convergence, the output of the learned mapping needs to be spd and is in practice often required to be sparse due to resource constraints.
+To ensure these properties, we restrict the mapping to lower-triangular matrices with strictly positive elements on the diagonal denoted as $\mathcal{L}_n^+$ and enforce the same sparsity pattern as the input matrix.
+We then learn a mapping $\Lambda_{\vtheta}: \mathcal{S}_n^{++} \to \mathcal{L}_n^+$.
 This can be achieved by using a suitable activation function and network architecture as discussed later.
-Another advantage of mapping to a lower triangular matrix is that the matrix is guaranteed to be invertible if the diagonal elements are non-zero.
-The inversion of the output is, furthermore, computationally easy using forward-backward substitution.
-The final output of our parameterized function is given by
+The matrices in $\mathcal{L}_n^+$ are guaranteed to be invertible and the computation thereof is computationally efficient since using forward-backward substitution requires only $\mathcal{O}(n^2)$ operations \citep{golub2013matrix}.
+For sparse matrices the triangular system can often be solved even more efficiently and scales with the number of non-zero elements \citep{davis2016survey}.
+The parameterized function outputs a factorization of the preconditioning matrix that can be obtained via

-In order to improve the convergence properties we aim to improve the condition number of the preconditioned system.
-However, the computation for the condition number is scaling very poorly for large problems as it requires $\mathcal{O}(n^3)$ floating-point operations.
+which is a spd matrix if the diagonal elements of the triangular matrix are strictly positive i.e. $\Lambda_\vtheta(\mA) \in \mathcal{L}^+_n$ and can be easily inverted.
+To improve the convergence properties we aim to improve the condition number of the preconditioned system.
+However, computing the condition number scales very poorly for large problems as it requires $\mathcal{O}(n^3)$ floating-point operations.
 Therefore, we can not optimize the spectral properties of the matrix directly.
-Instead, we are inspired by incomplete factorization methods \cite{benzi2002preconditioning}.
+Instead, we are inspired by incomplete factorization methods \citep{benzi2002preconditioning}.
 These methods try to find a sparse approximation of the Cholesky factor of the input matrix while remaining computationally tractable.
 In order to learn a good approximation model we assume matrices of interest are generated by a matrix-valued random variable $\mathbb{A}$ with an unknown distribution describing the underlying class of problems.